UBC-MDS/DSCI_522_G410/doc/report_fifa_overpaid.md

 ### Data Sources

-For this project, we sourced player salaries and attributes from the [Fifa 19 complete player dataset](https://www.kaggle.com/karangadiya/fifa19) (Gadiya n.d.) from [Kaggle](www.kaggle.com).
+For this project, we sourced player salaries and attributes from the [FIFA 19 complete player dataset](https://www.kaggle.com/karangadiya/fifa19) (Gadiya n.d.) from [Kaggle](www.kaggle.com).
 The dataset was downloaded and uploaded to one of our team member’s public github repository (see [here](https://raw.githubusercontent.com/mglu123/live_dash_demo/master/data-2.csv)).

-Unfortunately, the Fifa dataset does not include information on leagues and locations, so we needed another data source to be able to determine whether a player is a domestic or foreign player.
+Unfortunately, the FIFA dataset does not include information on leagues and locations, so we needed another data source to be able to determine whether a player is a domestic or foreign player.
 To be able to link clubs with a league location, we manually created a dictionary table of